KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

   <embed type="text/html" width="800" height="650">
 </div>

 For normal weather, the plot displays some areas with a more dense bubble-population than the previous bubble plot, in the southeast and the north of the plot.
 This indicates, that there are areas where less accidents happen, but these accidents are more likely to result in injury.
-These maps are once again useful, to look at specific location and identify, where there might be room for improvement.
-An example is the large red dot on the Verrazano Bridge during Fog/Mist/Haze.
+These maps are once again useful, to look at specific location and identify, where there might be room for improvement in terms of traffic safety.
+An example could be the large red bubble on the Verrazano Bridge during Fog/Mist/Haze.
 This indicates, that for this location, there is a real risk factor during foggy weather, and the accidents that happen are severe enough to result in injuries.

 #### Number of collisions at same location that resulted in at least 1 fatality

 Now that we've looked at instances and injuries, this bubble-map displays the places where fatalities happen.
-Fatalities are, relatively rare, and the larger bubbles are typically stand alone instances where multiple people have died.
+Fatalities are relatively rare, and the larger bubbles are typically standalone instances, where multiple people have died.

 <div class="button-container">
   <button class="tab" onclick="openMap(event, 'deaths_events_bubblemap_normal_weather', '/assets/html/deaths_events_bubblemap_normal_weather.html')">Normal Weather</button>